openid/connect/openid-4-verifiable-presentations/openid-4-verifiable-presentations-1_0.md

     &request_uri=https%3A%2F%2Fclient.example.org%2F567545564
 ```

-The following is a non-normative example of the response object that is sent via an HTTPS POST request to the Response URI:
+The following is a non-normative example of the Authorization Response that is sent via an HTTPS POST request to the Response URI:

 ```
   POST /post HTTP/1.1